 Discover the marine wonderland of the outer Great Barrier Reef, just a 90-minute boat trip from Cairns.
 We’ll spend five hours at the reef and visit two stunning dive sites.
 These are expertly chosen from our exclusive moorings on the Norman, Saxon and Hastings reefs to bring you the best quality conditions and diverse marine life, from colourful corals to inquisitive Nemos, turtles, stingrays and giant Maori Wrasse.

 During your Great Barrier Reef day trip, enjoy our large sun decks, air conditioned indoor spaces and hot fresh water showers.
-At lunch, help yourself to a plentiful tropical buffet including a selection of salads, cold meat and fruits.
+After a morning spent exploring the reef, help yourself to a freshly pre-packed picnic lunch to refuel for the afternoon.

-8am: Check in at Finger B, Cairns Marlin Marina and board ReefQuest
+8am: Check in at Finger B, Cairns Marlin Marina and board AquaQuest

 8.30am: Depart Cairns and receive safety briefings as we travel to the outer reef